WarriorKingBob/Thogs_Vehicles_Standalone/README.md

 # Thogs_Vehicles_Standalone
 Mod for CDDA-BN, adding a huge variety of aircraft, watercraft, and ground-based vehicles of both the military and civilian variety, ranging from compact urban cars to gyrocopters, experimental military aircraft, and a litany of new solar and alternatively powered options.
 Modified from Thog's vehicles to be standalone.
-This version removes most of the new gear from Thogs Things and keeps all new vehicle parts.
+This version removes all the new gear from Thogs Things and keeps the mod strictly vehicle based.
 New professions are kept for those that like to roleplay.

-The Rocket Rifle and its variants are kept as an alternative to the crude rocket launcher.
+The Rocket Rifle and its variants are kept as a portable way to fire micromissile and as an alternative to the crude rocket launcher.

 ![pic4](https://i.imgur.com/XKZbr4G.png)
 ![pic1](https://i.imgur.com/0li0xqH.png)